-- 1,600 deployed intercontinental ballistic missiles (ICBMs), submarine-launched ballistic missiles (SLBMs), and heavy bombers for each side, including 154 deployed heavy ICBMs (only the Soviet Union possessed the latter type of missile, the SS-18 Satan)
+- 1,600 deployed intercontinental ballistic missiles (ICBMs), submarine-launched ballistic missiles (SLBMs), and heavy (long-range) bombers for each side, including 154 deployed heavy ICBMs (only the Soviet Union possessed the latter type of missile, the SS-18 Satan)

-- Ballistic missile throw-weight (lifting power) is limited to 3,600 metric tons on each side.
+- Limited ballistic missile throw-weight (lifting power) to 3,600 metric tons on each side

 - Heavy bombers equipped only with bombs or short-range attack missiles (SRAMs) are counted as carrying one warhead each.